exdx/dcp/README.md

 $ dcp tyslaton/sample-catalog:v0.0.4 -c configs
 ```

-This command will copy the `configs` directory (specified via the `c` flag) from the image to the current directory.
+This command will copy the `configs` directory (specified via the `-c` flag) from the image to the current directory.

 For further configuration, lets try: